Is it really possible to start a profitable business with little money?

-If you’re running a blog or a website and you have a sizeable monthly traffic.
-You can actually launch an ecommerce store to sell your own branded merchandise or any other product(s) that your audience may be interested in.
+If you’re running a blog or a website and you have sizeable monthly traffic.
+You can actually launch an eCommerce store to sell your own branded merchandise or any other product(s) that your audience may be interested in.

 Yet another way you can monetize a publishing business is by developing your own e-products.
-These could be ebooks, ecourses and any other product(s) that can be delivered to your customers digitally.
+These could be ebooks, courses, and any other product(s) that can be delivered to your customers digitally.

 Entertainment / Show Business

 If you’ve been following TV and Movie personalities as a fan, know that these personalities are in the business of entertainment or more popularly known as “showbiz” or show business.